 Eighty-three adults over the age of 65 participated in a choir, preventative music therapy group, or music appreciation session.
 Participants reported an improvement in at least one area of their life to include physical health, subjective health, psychological well-being, or interpersonal relations.
 (Sole et al, 2010)

 Research has shown that singing songs from an individual’s past elicited memories, especially songs relating to their social and national identity.
-The act of singing was observed to elicit spontaneous responses and discussion in a group of individual with late stage Alzheimer’s Disease.
+The act of singing was observed to elicit spontaneous responses and discussion in a group of individuals with late stage Alzheimer’s disease.
 After singing, the participants in this study reported positive feelings, a sense of accomplishment, and belonging.
 (Dassa and Amir, 2014)

 An exploratory study was conducted to test a caregiver administered music program with family members with dementia.
 The music protocol was designed to reduce distress and enhance satisfaction with caregiving while offering the individual with dementia the potential to improve mood and psychological state.
 Caregivers and care recipients improved self-reported relaxation, comfort, and happiness.
 Caregivers showed the most benefit.
 More direct intervention by a music therapist was recommended to improve the impact of music.
 (Hanser et al, 2011)